Charles L. Robinson

-Charles Lawrence Robinson (July 21, 1818 – August 17, 1894) was an American politician who served in the California State Assembly from 1851-52, and later as the first Governor of Kansas from 1861 until 1863.
-He was also the first governor of a US state to be impeached by a state legislature, although he was found not guilty during subsequent State Senate impeachment trial and was not removed from office.
+Charles Lawrence Robinson (July 21, 1818 – August 17, 1894) was an American politician who served in the California State Assembly from 1851 to 1852, and later as the first governor of Kansas from 1861 until 1863.
+Throughout his political career, he was a member of the Whig, Republican, and Democratic parties.
+He was also the first governor of a US state to be impeached by a state legislature, although he was found not guilty during a subsequent State Senate impeachment trial and was not removed from office.
 After his time as governor he served in the Kansas Senate from 1873 to 1881.
+He ran again for governor in 1890 but was unsuccessful in his attempt.
 To date, he is the only governor of Kansas to be impeached.